Hampton, New Hampshire: History

-The town was settled in 1638 by a group of parishioners led by Oxford University graduate Reverend Stephen Bachiler, who had formerly preached at the settlement's namesake: Hampton, England.
-The town, incorporated in 1639, once included Seabrook, Kensington, Danville, Kingston, East Kingston, Sandown, North Hampton and Hampton Falls.
-On September 18, 1679, the Acts of Privy Council records that Stephen Bachiler's son-in-law, "Christopher Hussey of Hampton, Esquire", was appointed by King Charles II to "govern the provence of New Hampshire" as a member of the newly established council of seven men.
+The town was settled in 1638 by a group of parishioners led by Oxford University graduate Reverend Stephen Bachiler, who had formerly preached at the settlement's namesake: Hampton, England.The town, incorporated in 1639, once included Seabrook, Kensington, Danville, Kingston, East Kingston, Sandown, North Hampton and Hampton Falls.
+Since Hampton was founded under the authority of the Massachusetts charter, it was the only one of the four New Hampshire towns that did not hold a vote to join Massachusetts.
+When the other three towns voted to join, Hampton became part of Old Norfolk County.

+On September 18, 1679, the Acts of Privy Council records that Stephen Bachiler's son-in-law, "Christopher Hussey of Hampton, Esquire", was appointed by King Charles II to "govern the province of New Hampshire" as a member of the newly established council of seven men.

+In 1683, Hampton Councilman Edward Gove launched a rebellion against the royal governor.
+He was arrested, and Crown Magistrate Richard Waldron sentenced him to be hanged, drawn, and quartered, the only time in New Hampshire history that one received that sentence.
+While Gove was waiting in the Tower of London, King James II commuted his sentence and he returned to Hampton.

 Also among Hampton's earliest settlers was Thomas Leavitt, who previously had been among the first settlers at Exeter.
 His descendant Thomas Leavitt, Esq., lived in Hampton Falls, and was the leading Democratic politician in southern New Hampshire for many years.
 He made a noted early survey and plan of the town of Hampton in 1806.
 James Leavitt, of the same family, occupied the home which had previously belonged to Gen. Jonathan Moulton.
 Later members of the family ran Leavitts' Hampton Beach Hotel, a fixture in the area for generations.

 Construction of the railroad in the 1850s, as well as the Exeter and Hampton Trolley line, made Hampton's oceanfront a popular resort.
 Hampton Beach remains a tourist destination, offering shops, restaurants, beaches, and summer seasonal housing.